Semiclassical analysis of Dirac fields on curved spacetime: WKB approximation

 The semiclassical analysis of the Dirac equation is usually performed by inserting the WKB ansatz \eqref{eq:WKB_Dirac} into the Dirac equation \eqref{eq:Dirac_eq} and analyzing the results order-by-order in $\hbar$ \citep{Rubinow-Keller,audretsch,rudiger,Stone2015(2)}.
 However, we find it more convenient to perform the semiclassical analysis at the level of the action \eqref{eq:Dirac_action}.
 The advantages of this variational approach are extensively discussed in Ref.~\citep{tracy2014}.

 A variational formulation of the WKB approximation for the Dirac field is obtained by inserting the WKB ansatz \eqref{eq:WKB_Dirac} into the action \eqref{eq:Dirac_action}.
 We obtain

 where

 The action depends on the phase function $S(x)$ and the amplitudes $\psi(x,\nabla S)$ and $\bar{\psi}(x,\nabla S)$.
-Performing a variation of the action with respect to these fields (since the amplitude $\psi$ depends on $\nabla S$, the variation of the action must be performed as in \citep[Appendix B]{GSHE2020}), we obtain the following Euler--Lagrange equations:
+Performing a variation of the action with respect to these fields (since the amplitude $\psi$ depends on $\nabla S$, the variation of the action must be performed as in \citep[Appendix B]{GSHE2020}), we obtain the following Euler-Lagrange equations:

 Equations \eqref{eq:HJ1_fullA} and \eqref{eq:HJ2_fullA} can also be obtained by directly inserting the WKB ansatz into the Dirac equation, and Eq.~\eqref{eq:transp_fullA} represents the WKB approximation of the conservation law given in Eq. \eqref{eq:Dirac_current}.